sherbacov/zsnapd/README.md

 * replicate2_endpoint_host: Can be left empty if replicating on localhost (e.g. copying snapshots to other pool).
 Should be omitted if no replication is required.
 * replicate_endpoint_port: port that has to be remotely accessed
 * replicate2_endpoint_port: port that has to be remotely accessed
+* replicate_endpoint_login: remote login for ssh.
+Defaults to root
+* replicate2_endpoint_login: remote login for ssh.
+Defaults to root
 * replicate_endpoint_command: Command template for remote access.
 Takes two keys {port} and {host}
 * replicate2_endpoint_command: Command template for remote access.
 Takes two keys {port} and {host}
 * replicate_target: The target to which the snapshots should be send.
 Should be omitted if no replication is required or a replication_source is specified.